ballerina-platform/ballerina-distribution/examples/grpc-client-oauth2-refresh-token-grant-type/grpc_client_oauth2_refresh_token_grant_type.md

-# OAuth2 client - Refresh token grant type
+# gRPC client - OAuth2 refresh token grant type

 A client, which is secured with an OAuth2 refresh token grant type can be used to connect to a secured service.